Clinical sign: Which are the main clinical signs of food allergy?

 IgEs react very quickly and represent the immediate reaction of the immune system.
 They are the most representative of allergy diseases.
 IgGs are associated with delayed response.
 Both are clinically relevant, as they signal an immune reactivity.
 The difference between IgE or IgG-mediated reactions is clinically indistinguishable.

-Any positive result for both IgE and IgG should be interpreted as positive, and the animal should undergo an elimination diet containing only components that have been negative for both: negative IgE and IgG reactions.
+Any positive result for IgE or IgG should be interpreted as positive, and the animal should undergo an elimination diet containing only components that have been negative for both: negative IgE and IgG reactions.

 Diagnosis: A cat/dog undergoing treatment, with clinical signs of allergy is found to be negative on food allergen tests.
 What can this mean?